cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

     Stager creates the Staging Task to stage the application.
 1. **Update the `DesiredLRP`**

-    `NSync` calls `bbsCLient.UpdateDesiredLRP` with the new `DesiredLRP`
+    `NSync` calls `bbsCLient.UpdateDesiredLRP` with the new `DesiredLRP`.
 1. **Query a `DesiredLRP`**

-    If a `DesiredLRP` is currently in the process of a Blue/Green deploy (completing an Update).
-Then the BBS will return a `DefinitionIdentifier` and `PreviousDefinitionIdentifier`.
+    If a `DesiredLRP` is currently in the process of a blue/green deploy (completing an update), then the BBS will return a `DefinitionIdentifier` and `PreviousDefinitionIdentifier`.
 The `PreviousDefinitionIdentifier` is used
-    to indicate there are existing updates to the `DesiredLRP` in flight.
-If there are no Upgrades in flight then the `PreviousDefinitionIdentifier` will be nil or not returned.
+    to indicate there are `DesiredLRP` updates already in flight.
+If there are no updates in flight then the `PreviousDefinitionIdentifier` will be nil or not returned.

 ### TPS